nicholascross/WeakDictionary/README.md

 Apple provides an existing implementation and you should use it instead.
 [NSMapTable](https://nshipster.com/nshashtable-and-nsmaptable/) also has the advantage that you dont need to manually trigger clean up of old nil references.

+It is also worth considering if clean up of references is even needed for your scenario.
+In cases where the dictionary itself is shortlived or the values are likely to be recreated for the same keys then it is probably sufficient to use a standard swift dictionary with a [weak box wrapper](https://gist.github.com/nicholascross/8285cef20b1f5f171557478647cc0cdd) instead.

 **What are some differences from NSMapTable?**
  - Use of equality operator for key comparison
  - Supports suscripts and `Collection` protocol inherited behaviour